Alma Adams: 2014 special and general elections

 In April 2013, Mel Watt, the only congressman to have served the 12th District since its creation in 1993, was appointed director of the Federal Housing Finance Agency.
 Adams was one of the first to announce that if Watt were confirmed, she would run in the ensuing special election.
 Watt was confirmed in December 2013.
 Adams formally filed paperwork to run in both the Democratic primary for a full two-year term in the 114th Congress and the special election held in November 2014 to fill the balance of Watt's 11th term.
 Adams was sworn in on November 12, 2014, to complete the remaining seven weeks of Watt's term.
 After the swearing-in, Adams became the 100th female member of the congressional class, beating the previous record of 99.
-Adams was reelected to the seat in 2016 and 2018.

 Analysts thought that Adams was at a geographic disadvantage in the five-way primary for both the special and regular elections (held on the same day in November 2014).
 She is from Greensboro, but the bulk of the district's population is in Charlotte.
 But with three Charlotteans in the race splitting that region's vote, Adams won both primaries with about 44% of the vote, a few thousand votes over the 40% threshold needed to avoid a runoff.
 She faced Republican Vince Coakley, a former television and radio broadcaster from Matthews, in the general and special elections, which were held on the same day.
 The 12th was a heavily Democratic district with a majority-black voting population and a Cook Partisan Voting Index of D+26, and Adams won both elections handily.

 Adams is the second woman of color to represent North Carolina in the House.
 The first was Eva Clayton, who represented much of eastern North Carolina from 1992 to 2002.

-In the 2016 presidential election, Adams endorsed Hillary Clinton and pledged her support as a superdelegate.

-Adams is a member of the Congressional Progressive Caucus, the Congressional Black Caucus, and the Congressional Arts Caucus.

-Adams decided not to attend the January 2017 Inauguration of Donald Trump.
+2016

+A court-ordered redistricting in 2016 made the Adam's 12th district somewhat more compact.
+It now comprised nearly all of Mecklenburg County, home to Charlotte.
+Her home in Greensboro was drawn into the 13th district.
+She subsequently moved to Charlotte to remain in the 12th district.
+Whether she had moved by June was not clear.